salilborkar/salilborkar/README.md

 ---

 ## 🚀 Favorite Projects & Achievements

-- **[Data Visualization in Python](https://github.com/salilborkar/Data-Visualization-in-Python):** A comprehensive guide to visualizing data using Python & Matplotlib.
-- **[Retrival Augemented Generation (RAG) in Python](https://github.com/salilborkar/simple-RAG-about-san-diego):** A simple conversational AI chatbot to ask questions and get answers to regarding my 2nd favorite city - San Diego.
+- **[Data Visualization and RAG in Python](https://github.com/salilborkar/investment_scout):** a full-stack financial analysis tool to bridge the gap between quantitative market data and qualitative financial reporting visualizing data using Matplotlib and using Retrieval Augmented Generation (RAG) to power a conversational AI chatbot about the finances of companies.
-- **Cloud-Native Analytics Infrastructure:** Designed and built platforms for 2 healthcare clients and 5 SaaS products.
+- **Cloud-Native Analytics Infrastructure:** Built data platforms on AWS for 2 healthcare clients and 5 SaaS products.
 - **Recommendation System:** Engineered a system that improved customer wellbeing by 25%.

 ---